gdub22/viewprt/README.md

-  onBottom(container, viewportState) {}, // callback when the viewport reaches the bottom onTop(container, viewportState) {}, // callback when the viewport reaches the top onLeft(container, viewportState) {}, // callback when the viewport reaches the left onRigt(container, viewportState) {}, // callback when the viewport reaches the right onMaximized(container, viewportState) {} // callback when the viewport and container are the same size })
+  onBottom(container, viewportState) {}, // callback when the viewport reaches the bottom onTop(container, viewportState) {}, // callback when the viewport reaches the top onLeft(container, viewportState) {}, // callback when the viewport reaches the left onRight(container, viewportState) {}, // callback when the viewport reaches the right onMaximized(container, viewportState) {} // callback when the viewport and container are the same size })